-Under the Agreement, staff and students are not individually invoiced for their use of the priced ABS products and services that are covered under the Agreement.
+Under the Agreement, staff and students are not individually invoiced for their use of the charged ABS products and services that are covered under the Agreement.
 This is because Universities Australia has paid for access on behalf of participating universities.
-Staff and students of these universities may use the products and services for the purposes of research, teaching and permitted commercial uses.
+Staff and students of these universities may use the products and services for the purposes of research, teaching and commercial uses.

 Other useful information for universities is on the Services for universities page.

 For more information about Universities Australia, visit www.universitiesaustralia.edu.au or email email@example.com.